Ludophilia/Ft_printf/all_testcases.md

 Here are the conversion specifiers that will be implemented:

-* %c : Character placeholder.
+* %c: Character placeholder.
 If no l length modifier is present, the **int argument** is converted to an **unsigned char**, and the resulting character is written on stdout.
-* %s : C character string placeholder.
+* %s: C character string placeholder.
 Reminder: C character string are null terminated.
 If no l length modifier is present: the **const char * argument** is expected to be a pointer to an array of character type.
 Characters from the array are written up to (but not including) a terminating null byte ('\0');